 12.1.
-For any web page, pricing information does not need to be displayed for services which are free or which are billed at standard rates, provided that the mobile network operator does not prescribe any specific advice of charge requirements.
-For all other services, where there is a call-to-action, pricing information must be clearly and prominently displayed adjacent to the call-to-action.
+For any web page, pricing information must be displayed for premium-rated services or when a mobile network operator prescribes specific advice of charge requirements.
+For these services, where there is a call-to-action, pricing information must be clearly and prominently displayed adjacent to the call-to-action.